FR-translation-for-Stardew-Valley-Mods/predictivemods/ScryingOrb/README.md

 This version of Scrying Orb is compatible with **Stardew Valley 1.4.x**.
 When SDV 1.5 is released, some of this mod's predictions will start being wrong.
 I'll put out a new version at that point.

-This mod should work on **Linux, Mac or Windows**.
+This mod should work on **Linux, Mac, Windows and Android**.

 There are no known problems with multiplayer use.
+Every player should install the mod, even if they are not using the Scrying Orb.

 There are no known conflicts with other mods.
 Scrying Orb fully supports the following: